$\chi$-bounds, operations and chords

 Suppose first that the unique chord divides $C$ into two holes.
 We say that the type of $C$ is $XY$, according to the types $X$ and $Y$ of the two holes with respect to the amalgam.
 Based on Lemma~\ref{typeH}, and the property that these two holes share only one edges, there are $13$ possible types for $C$: $11$, $14$, $16$, $18$, $22$, $25$, $27$, $29$, $46$, $48$, $59$, $57$, $89$.
 If $C$ belongs to type $89$ then any vertex of $A_2$ (this vertex is exist since $A_2 \neq \emptyset$) with hole type $8$ induces a cycle with a long unichord in in $G_1$, a contradiction.
 If $C$ belongs to the remaining types, either $G_1$ or $G_2$ contains $C$, contradiction.

 Hence, we may assume that the unique chord divides $C$ into a hole and a triangle ($C$ is a cap).
 This also means that $C$ consists of a hole $H$ plus a vertex $x$ that is adjacent to two adjacent vertices of this hole.
-If $H$ type $3$, $x$ does not exits.
-If $H$ is type $1,2,4,5,6,7$, every choice of $x$ makes $C$ belong to $G_1$ and $G_2$.
-If $H$ is type $8$ (or $9$), this hole with a vertex of $A_2$ (or $A_1$) induced a cycle with a long-unichord in $G_1$, a contradiction.
+If $H$ is of type $3$, then $x$ does not exits.
+If $H$ is of type $1,2,4,5,6,7$, every choice of $x$ makes $C$ belong to $G_1$ and $G_2$.
+If $H$ is of type $8$ (or $9$), this hole with a vertex of $A_2$ (or $A_1$) induces a cycle with a long-unichord in $G_1$, a contradiction.

 This proves the lemma. \end{proof}